nielsmaerten/ynab-buddy/README.md

 To make ynab-buddy work seamlessly with your bank, open the config file and follow the instructions provided in the comments.

-*Note that YNAB does not filter our duplicates with this method, so use the flag colour to distinguish newly imported transactions.
+*Note that YNAB does not filter out duplicates with this method, so use the flag colour to distinguish newly imported transactions.

 ## 🆘 Where to Get Help